ubports/docs.ubports.com/about/process/issue-tracking.rst

   component will soon change.

 Additional special labels can be defined.
-AS an example, these are the labels used in the Ubuntu Touch tracker:
+As an example, these are the labels used in the Ubuntu Touch tracker:

 - **critical (devel)**: Critical issue only occuring on the `devel` channel is blocking the release of the next `rc` image.